Henrocker/NSG-4G-celldb/README.md

 ## Links

-Visit the [official documentation](https://m.qtrun.com/help/111CellFileBasics.html) to learn more.
+Refer to the [official documentation](https://m.qtrun.com/help/111CellFileBasics.html) to learn more.